benjburgess/benjburgess.github.io/data_index_svm.md

 ### Advanced Tutorial

 The [advanced tutorial](https://benjburgess.github.io/i/SVM_radial) builds a more complex SVM which attempts to classify wines into different quality classes based upon chemical data for each wine.
-This tutorial outlines some advanced data cleaning (e.g., SCUT) and explores the potential limitations of SVMs.
+This tutorial outlines some more advanced data cleaning (e.g., SCUT) and management (e.g., PCA) and the different measures by which SVM performance can be assessed.

 ## Introductory Explanations of SVMs